C-Undritz/Boardgame-Bazaar/README.md

 The site has been built using the powerful mobile-first flexbox based Bootstrap grid system and display property to ensure that the site looks good and responds well across multiple device sizes.

 # Security
-Programmatic queries have been utilised through the site backend functions to ensure that site features restricted to registered users and admin are only reachable through the site interface behind a login page, and not able to be reached via manipulation of the url.
+Validation queries against the database have been utilised through the site backend functions to ensure that site features restricted to registered users and admin are only reachable through the site interface behind a login page, and not able to be reached via manipulation of the url.
 This includes but not limited to:
 * Login check for all functions that require a login
 * Once logged in only the logged in user's profile is retrieved and at all instances checking the requested records user profile matches the requesting user profile
 * Confirming for admin functions that the requesting user is a super user.